 The choice of PAD treatment depends on the pattern and extent of blockages in the vessels, as well as other factors such as general health and the presence of other medical conditions.
 Historically, PAD often was treated in a surgical bypass procedure, which while effective, was very invasive and involved the risk of surgical complications.
-While a number of endovascular technologies are now available for the treatment of PAD, the need for a simple, effective modification of the plaque causing the vessel obstruction, with minimal complications, prior to delivery of the final therapy to sustained long-term outcomes.
+While a number of endovascular technologies are now available for the treatment of PAD, the need for simple vessel prep and plaque modification to deliver optimized final therapy is desired.

-The FLEX Vessel Prep System provides a unique mechanism of action to modify plaque that is effective, safe and easy-to-use, and designed to optimize the final revascularization.
+The FLEX Vessel Prep System provides a unique mechanism of action to modify plaque that is easy-to-use, and designed to optimize the final revascularization.
 Despite the recent availability of multiple new endovascular technologies for the treatment of PAD, angioplasty balloons have remained the most frequently used modality either as primary therapy or adjunctive therapy along with stents and other devices.
 Current tools for treating PAD are not perfect as each has its own set of limitations and challenges.
-The FLEX Vessel Prep System provides a unique mechanism of action that is effective, safe and easy to use.
+The FLEX Vessel Prep System provides a unique mechanism of action that is easy to use.